techiescamp/vagrant-kubeadm-kubernetes/README.md

-# Vagrantfile and Scripts to Automate Kubernetes Setup using Kubeadm
+# Vagrantfile and Scripts to Automate Kubernetes Setup using Kubeadm [Practice Environemnt for CKA/CKAD and CKS Exams]

 ## Documentation